 People who use very little propane-backyard barbecuers, for example-must bring their propane cylinders to a dealer to be filled.
-There are over 100,000 propane dealers, such as hardware stores and gas stations, in the U.S. today.
+There are tens of thousands of propane dealers, such as hardware stores and gas stations, in the U.S. today.